Opponents of refinery location take case to Supreme Court

 BISMARCK, N.D. — Two environmental groups who say North Dakota regulators should have intervened in the location of an oil refinery near the state’s top tourist attraction, Theodore Roosevelt National Park, are taking their case to the state Supreme Court.

-The Bismarck Tribune says the Public Service Commission last year declined to review whether the refinery could be built just 3 miles (5 kilometers) from the park in the western Badlands.
-Regulators concluded the refinery would be too small to warrant review under state law.
+The Public Service Commission last year declined to review whether the refinery could be built just 3 miles (5 kilometers) from the park in the western Badlands, the Bismarck Tribune reported.
+Regulators concluded the proposed $800 million Davis Refinery would be too small to warrant review under state law.

 Information from: Bismarck Tribune, http://www.bismarcktribune.com